laraveltoiot/MQTTmicroService/MQTT-MICROSERVICE-GUIDE.md

 The microservice can send webhook notifications to your Laravel application when messages are received on subscribed topics.
 This allows your Laravel application to react to MQTT messages without having to poll the microservice.

+The microservice supports two types of webhook configurations:

+1. **Global Webhook**: Configured using environment variables
+2. **Database Webhooks**: Created and managed via API endpoints

+#### Global Webhook Configuration

-To configure webhook notifications, set the following environment variables:
+To configure the global webhook, set the following environment variables:

 ```
 # Webhook settings